gpage2990/Informed-Bayesian-Finite-Mixtures/README.md

 Once the package is installed, the "dataAnalysis_Galaxy.R" script is self-contained and should run without any user input.

-Running the simulation study will require user input.
+Running the univariate simulation study will require user input.
 In particularly the R-script "simulationStudy_asym2.R" is set up to be run using "gnu parallel" (https://www.gnu.org/software/parallel/) by executing the "execute_simulation.sh" bash script.
 This can be done using the following terminal command

 ./execute_simulation.sh | parallel &